 2. Some of these religions wrote their teachings before Moses wrote the first five books of the Bible.
 [Yes, I accept that Moses wrote those books, although it is not relevant in this article who wrote them.
 Also, it is possible that Job was actually the first book written.]

 How we understand these two facts depends on our presuppositions.
-Presuppositions are beliefs that we take by faith and then build our world view on.
+Presuppositions are beliefs that we take by faith and then build our world view on them.
 It does not matter if you are an atheist or a Christian or somewhere in between, you have built your life on presuppositions.
 That is just the ways things work.
 Now, obviously, some presuppositions are correct and some are wrong [be sure you are building your life on the right ones!].

 If we begin with humanistic presuppositions [such as: there is no God, everything has a natural explanation, man is the centre, religion was part of man's evolutionary development, etc.], we are going to come to a conclusion like Dr. Durant did.
 We are going to look at those two facts and say, "See that proves Christianity is, at best, a copycat, at worst, a shallow hoax.
 It simply took what was already there and developed it to its own purposes."
 Given the beginning presuppositions, that would be a logical conclusion.
 Christianity copied other religions.
 It was just another advance in human evolutionary development and now we have reached a stage in evolution where religion is no longer necessary, at least, for the most intellectual among us.